 ABOUT

-AI algorithms are nowadays capable of discerning and identifying groups of people and target them with ads, fake news, political messages or even weapons.
-These technological novelties increase the power of private companies and governments, cause polarizations, and disproportionately affect marginalized identities.
-They are hence a major threat to peace, civil liberties, social justice and democracy.
+Ephemerals is a Brussels based curatorial initiative that aims to counter and queer AI surveillance technologies by showcasing discursive art practices in texts, exhibitions, talks, and screenings.AI algorithms can discern and identify groups of people and target them with ads, fake news, political messages, or even weapons.
+These technological novelties increase the power of private companies and governments, intensify polarization, and disproportionately affect marginalized identities.
+They are therefore a major threat to privacy, civil liberties, social justice, and democracy.

 Suzanne Cleerdin (aka Mandy Pixel) is a Brussels-based DJ and audiovisual artist, weaving together sound, visuals and text to create experiences that defy conventional boundaries.
 With a background spanning studies in Sociology, Media Arts, and Fine Arts (at KASK, Ghent), Suzanne’s creative work and curation delves into themes of memory and its intersections with violence, while always seen through a queer lens, exploring narratives that challenge conventional norms and perceptions.
 It leads to sets, events and work where sonic landscapes intertwine with visual narratives, traversing known and disruptive territories.
+Besides working on her own artistic and curatorial projects, such as a monthly residency at Kiosk radio and the organizing of monthly concerts in Brussels, Suzanne also performs live in acts that can best be described as sonic storytelling.
+Additionally, her work extends to involvement in various (new) media projects of other artists, serving as a director or production assistant or sound designer for films and dance performances.

 Noah Heylen is a Brussels-based artist-researcher specializing in digital infrastructure, new media art and military technology.
 He holds a Master in Fine Arts from KASK, Ghent and studies Remote Sensing.
 His master project focused on the use of throwaway vape batteries within small drones for military use.
 He worked as Project Manager for Gluon - platform for art, science and technology.
 Throughout his writings, audiovisual installations and sculptures, Noah analyzes hype culture and military aesthetics.